Skip to content

 Anar Amirli, Hande Alemdar

 We proposed a machine learning–based method to predict the ball location in football when it is occluded, using only players’ spatial information from optical tracking data.
-Trained on 300 matches of the Turkish Super League, our neural network models achieved strong predictive accuracy (R² ≈ 79% for x-axis and 92% for y-axis).
+Trained on 300 matches of the Turkish Super League, our neural network models achieved strong predictive accuracy (R² ≈ 79% for the x-axis and 92% for the y-axis).
 This approach can complement vision-based tracking systems and enable more reliable tracking in football.

 Get in touch